Have travel agencies forgotten that it’s a competition?

 You might have learned nothing new from this article.

-The thing is, few TMCs have done anything with this knowledge.
-Most think it’s a game only large TMCs can play.
+The thing is, few travel agencies have done anything with this knowledge.
+Most think it’s a game only large corporations can play.
 That they can’t afford the transition, that it is too complex, too time-consuming, that it requires manpower they don’t have… The list goes on.

 Guess what?
 None of that is true.